leisec/dtrt/README.md

 * Local formatting macros
 * Improved hyperlinks, references and TOC

-This Git repo is private, and is meant to be used by the author collaborators.
+This Git repo is private, and is meant to be used by the author and collaborators.